 Actuarial gains and losses resulting from the differences between the assumptions used and actual values (experience gains and losses) and the changes in the actuarial assumptions are recognised against shareholder equity.
-In 2021, actuarial differences were recorded representing negative EUR 202 million (negative EUR 93 million as at 31 December 2020).
+In 2022, actuarial differences were recorded representing a negative EUR 376 million, which include impacts that are not actuarial differences but that result from the change of assumptions, whereas actuarial differences in 2021 were recorded representing a positive EUR 135 million.
 If there are shortfalls in the pension fund's rate of return, the Bank may have to increase its contributions, which would have an impact on the Bank's regulatory capital ratios.
 The Bank cannot guarantee that changes will not take place in the actuarial assumptions relating to the pension obligations and other employee benefits.
 Any changes in the assumptions could lead to additional actuarial losses which could have a material adverse effect on the Bank's business, financial condition, results of operations and prospects.

-Finally, the value of assets that are part of the pension fund depends on the future evolution of capital markets and of the real estate market, both of which could be affected by the continuing COVID-19 pandemic and the uncertain geopolitical situation in Europe following the invasion of Ukraine.
+Finally, the value of assets that are part of the pension fund depends on the future evolution of capital markets and of the real estate market, both of which could be affected by the uncertain geopolitical situation in Europe following the invasion of Ukraine.